gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 Let's take a look at this step by step:

-1. First, we subset the data: We want to keep `id, school, sch_friend*`.
-For the later we use the function `starts_with` (from the `tidyselect` package).
-This allows us to select all variables that starts with the word "`sch_friend`", which means that `sch_friend11, sch_friend12, ...` will all be selected.
+1. First, we subset the data: We want to keep `id, school, sch_friend*.` For the later, we use the function `starts_with` (from the `tidyselect` package).
+The latter allows us to select all variables that start with the word "`sch_friend`", which means that `sch_friend11, sch_friend12, ...` will be selected.

     ```r